Avoid Costly Mistakes in Contract Claims and Government Contract Fraud Cases

 - To avoid contract fraud under the False Claims Act, always substantiate your claim with ample documentation

 - Make sure that you engage in meaningful communication with the contracting agency ahead of time

-- Contract fraud cases under the False Claims Act are predicated under the simple statement of certification
+- Government procurement fraud cases under the False Claims Act are predicated under the simple statement of certification

 - You must show proof of actions of good faith to successful initiate your contractor defense to procurement fraud.

 Legal Fraud Requirements and False Claims Act Elements in Contractor Defense: To support a government contract fraud claim, the agency has to prove the basic False Claims Act elements of the statute.
 Under the False Claims Act, “[a]ny person who . . . knowingly presents” to the government “a false or fraudulent claim for payment or approval” “is liable to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, plus three times a number of damages which the Government sustains.”
 31 USC 3729 (a).
 Make sure your case meets the False Claims Act Statute of Limitations requirement.

 Most False Claims Act cases include direct or affirmative false claims.
 A contractor would knowingly submit a false claim for money or property to the United States.
 Government contractors have been indicted in very broad factual situations.
 There are four primary False Claims Act elements.
 You must establish: